7 Signs of Aging that Show You Look Older than Your Age

 - Warning sign #1: Greying Skin

-When kidney problems occur, they are not able to function properly and dangerous levels of fluids, electrolytes and waste can accumulate in the body.
-Kidney problems can cause anemia which can lead to a dull looking skin.
+When kidney problems occur, they are not able to function properly and dangerous levels of fluids, electrolytes, and waste can accumulate in the body.
+Kidney problems can cause anemia which can lead to the dull looking skin.
 If you notice this on your skin, be sure to consult your doctor immediately.

 - Cotton Mouth

-Cotton mouths are usual cause by sleep apnea.
+Cottonmouths are usually caused by sleep apnea.
 It is a sleep disorder that causes pauses in your breathing.
 To figure this it out, you can either let your partner observe you while you sleep or use a sleep tracking device.
 Or try to answer these question below to determine your snore score.